remix-project-org/remix-desktop-insiders/README.md

+# Remix Desktop available

+The latest version of Remix Desktop which has been released is available [here](https://github.com/remix-project-org/remix-desktop/releases)

 # Remix Desktop Insiders

 **Remix Desktop** is an Electron version of Remix IDE.
 It works on Linux, Windows, & Macs.